Shantibhushan95/lute-gpt-server/README.md

 # lute-gpt-server
-A python server to make chatGPT as a dictionary in Lute (language learning software)
+A python server to make ChatGPT as a dictionary in Lute (language learning software)

 Instructions: